adijatmn/adijatmn/README.md

 Welcome to my GitHub space.
 I hope you get to know a little about me through my work here.

-I'm a Data Analyst with a passion for turning raw data into clear, actionable insights.
+👩🏽‍💻 I'm a Data Analyst sharing my journey and learnings in tech.
+I have a passion for turning raw data into clear, actionable insights.
 I specialize in Power BI, Excel, SQL, and Python, and I love creating dashboards that don’t just display numbers, but tell meaningful stories.

-I believe every dataset holds a story — a reflection of decisions, behaviors, and hidden questions.
-My role is to uncover those stories with clarity, empathy, and insight, turning data into meaningful understanding.
+I believe every dataset holds a story — a reflection of decisions, behaviors, and hidden questions and my job is to uncover those stories with clarity, empathy, and insight, turning data into meaningful understanding.

 ### 💡 What I Do
 • Data Analysis & Insights